Other Youth Topics

 Federal Programs to End Homelessness

-There are many federal programs that help to prevent and end homelessness.
-Some are specifically targeted toward this goal, while others, referred to as "mainstream programs," are available to all low-income persons who meet eligibility criteria.
-Click on the Departments on the page to learn about what different departments are doing to end homelessness.
+There are many federal programs are designed to help prevent and end homelessness.
+Some are specifically targeted toward this goal, whereas others, referred to as “mainstream programs,” are available to all low-income persons who meet the eligibility criteria.
+Click on the departments on this webpage to learn about what different departments are doing to end homelessness.

 Other Resources on this Topic